 - deliver significant cost savings in comparison to existing N3 services - organisations who have already procured HSCN connectivity to replace existing N3 services are reporting significant savings within a range of 30-60%

 - avoid any disruption to service as NHS Digital start to close down the N3 legacy infrastructure over the coming months

 HSCN connectivity is available now from a choice of suppliers in the open market.
-So whilst there are a variety of ways that organisations can procure HSCN services, including an HSCN specific dynamic purchasing system managed by the Crown Commercial Service (known as RM3825 which will be available to use from late November), private sector organisations can simply contact HSCN compliant suppliers and ask them to quote to provide HSCN connectivity.
+So whilst there are a variety of ways that organisations can procure HSCN services, including an HSCN specific dynamic purchasing system managed by the Crown Commercial Service (known as RM3825), private sector organisations can simply contact HSCN compliant suppliers and ask them to quote to provide HSCN connectivity.

-There are currently 17 network suppliers who have achieved HSCN compliance.
+There are currently a number of network suppliers who have achieved HSCN compliance.
 This means they are permitted to market and sell HSCN connectivity.
-However, at this stage not all of them have demonstrated an ability to clearly quote for HSCN connectivity services.
+NHS Digital have created the HSCN Quote form to simplify the process for customers and HSCN suppliers.

 Supplier compliance and private sector organisation procurements

 NHS Digital wants private sector organisations to acquire HSCN connectivity as soon as possible.

 Private sector organisations wanting to obtain relatively simple HSCN connectivity in place of their existing N3 connectivity should seek to engage stage 1 compliant suppliers for prices/quotes now.

 Suppliers do not need to be to be stage 2 compliant in order to quote.
 You can find details of HSCN compliant suppliers on the HSCN Suppliers page.

 Although the majority of stage 1 compliant suppliers are progressing their stage 2 compliance now, achieving stage 2 compliance will happen gradually between now and January 2018.
 Therefore, having sought quotes from suppliers, private sector organisations should consider the following options: